JudgeGregg/sphinxwiki/content/pages/Twisted/TwistedAdvantage.rst

 Develop Servers at Lightning Speed...
 =====================================

 Twisted integrates a large number of consistent APIs for developing new Internet services.
-This translates to a wide number of protocols and components that are ready to work with your new server before you've written the first line of code.
+This translates to a wide number of protocols and components that are ready to work with your new server before you've written the f.html line of code.

 In addition to legacy protocol support, the twisted.spread package allows developers to quickly develop new protocols and services with arbitrarily complex interfaces, prototyping new client functionality on the fly.